Ada-Developers-Academy/jump-start-live/README.md

 ## Overview
 Launched in January 2016, to support newly admitted Ada Developers Academy students who have no prior experience with programming.
 This JSL curriculum is a companion to the [Jumpstart curriculum](https://github.com/Ada-Developers-Academy/jump-start).

-JSL takes place in person at Ada 3 weeks prior to the start of the program.
+JSL takes place in person at Ada 4 weeks prior to the start of the full-program.
 JSL reviews the most important content from the [Jumpstart curriculum](https://github.com/Ada-Developers-Academy/jump-start) and will not cover any new material.

 ## Class Structure
 * 2 hours, twice a week for 3 weeks